Avoid

 Avoiding packaged produce

-Avoiding landfill waste can be as simple as buying fruits and vegetables that are loose and not prepacked or wrapped in plastic, and avoiding other packaged foods where you can.
+AVOIDING landfill waste can be as simple as buying fruits and vegetables that are loose and not prepacked or wrapped in plastic, and avoiding other packaged foods where you can.
 More and more people are switching to farmers’ markets and bulk food stores.

 Taking stock before you shop